niiigoo/hawk/README.md

 This is a CLI-tool to build microservices with go.

-Hawk takes the service definition from a `.proto` file and generates the boilerplate for a server supporting gRPC and HTTP (with JSON).
+Hawk takes the service definition from a `.proto` file and generates the boilerplate for a server supporting gRPC, HTTP (with JSON) and WebSocket.
+[Go-kit](https://github.com/go-kit/kit) is the toolkit of choice.

 This project can be considered as the successor of [metaverse/truss](https://github.com/metaverse/truss), the code is partly taken over.